zoidyzoidzoid/awesome-ebpf/readme.md

 - [gobpf - utilizing eBPF from Go](https://fosdem.org/2017/schedule/event/go_bpf/) - A library to create, load and use eBPF programs from Go.
 - [ply](https://wkz.github.io/ply/) - A small but flexible open source dynamic tracer for Linux, with features similar to the bcc tools, but with a simpler language inspired by awk and DTrace.
 - [bpftrace](https://bpftrace.org/) - A tool for tracing with its own high-level tracing language.
 It is flexible enough to be envisioned as a Linux replacement for DTrace and SystemTap.
   - [bpftrace Cheat Sheet](https://www.brendangregg.com/BPF/bpftrace-cheat-sheet.html) - Summary and cheat sheet for programming in bpftrace.
-Contains information about syntax, prope types, variables and functions.
+Contains information about syntax, probe types, variables and functions.
 - [kubectl trace](https://github.com/iovisor/kubectl-trace) - A kubectl plug-in for executing bpftrace programs in a Kubernetes cluster.
 - [bpfd](https://github.com/genuinetools/bpfd) - Framework for running BPF programs with rules on Linux as a daemon.
 Container aware.
 - [BPFd](https://github.com/joelagnel/bpfd) - A distinct BPF daemon, trying to leverage the flexibility of the bcc tools to trace and debug remote targets, and in particular devices running with Android.